JAPHETHNYARANGA/Tenakata/Readme.md

 ## Description
 <p>This is an android application used to register and shortlist individuals </p>
+<p>The application employs firebase offline features Instead of room database to avoid redundancy</p>

 # Installation
 ## for linux users